Mike Zunino Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

+- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Red Sox's 4.64 team ERA ranks 24th across all MLB pitching staffs.
+- The Red Sox have a 4.62 team ERA that ranks 24th among all league pitching staffs.

-- Red Sox pitchers combine to surrender 77 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- Crawford makes the start for the Red Sox, his fourth of the season.
-He is 1-2 with a 3.48 ERA and 33 strikeouts in 33 2/3 innings pitched.
+- The Red Sox rank 21st in baseball in home runs given up (77 total, 1.2 per game).

+- Dermody makes his first start of the season for the Red Sox.

 © 2023 Data Skrive.
 All rights reserved.